A proven approach to securing climate finance and investment

 CCG is working to develop this approach and make more resources available to allow different countries with differing needs to adapt it according to their circumstances.
 We will continue to update this page with useful resources.
 There are case studies and general overviews of D2D currently available.

-For an in-depth overview of the D2D pipeline, see: Data-to-Deal (D2D): An Amerging and Effective Approach to Financing the Climate Transition
+For an in-depth overview of the D2D pipeline, see: Data-to-Deal (D2D): An Emerging and Effective Approach to Financing the Climate Transition

 Country Case Studies